wojdyr/fityk/doc/model.rst

 Built-in functions
 ------------------

-The list of all functions can be obtained using
+The list of all functions can be obtained using ``i types``.
-``i+ types``.
-Some formulae here have long parameter names (like "height", "center" and "hwhm") replaced with :math:`a_i`
+Some formulae here have long parameter names
+(like "height", "center" and "hwhm") replaced with :math:`a_i`

 **Gaussian:**